Liberia entry requirements for Canada passport holders

 Visa processing times vary

-Embassy processing can take 2–4 weeks.
+eVisa processing can take 2–4 weeks.
 Apply early and confirm all documents are complete to avoid delays.
-Some embassies require an in-person interview.
+Some applications may require additional review.

 What happens at the border